sososkxksodkd/Amogus/README.md

     if bpFinal then bpFinal.Position = targetPos end root.CFrame = targetCFrame
 end

+RunService.Stepped:Connect(function()
+    if RyuConfig.Noclip or RyuConfig.AutoFarm then
+        local char = LocalPlayer.Character
+        if char then
+            for _, v in pairs(char:GetChildren()) do
+                if v:IsA("BasePart") and v.Name ~= "HumanoidRootPart" and v.CanCollide then
+                    v.CanCollide = false
+                end
+            end
+        end
+    end
+end)

 --// ============================================================================
 --// HARMONY CORE: 1-BY-1 FARM, QUEST FUSION & FAIL-SAFE